-Secluded valley accessible only by boat, home to over 80 butterfly species
+Roadless valley reached by boat, home to more than 80 butterfly species and a waterfall

-Secluded valley accessible only by boat, home to over 80 butterfly species
+Roadless valley reached by boat, home to more than 80 butterfly species and a waterfall

 Over 80 butterfly species including the rare Jersey Tiger butterfly